 17.2.2.7 TXVECTOR CH_BANDWIDTH_IN_NON_HT

-If present, the allowed values for CH_BANDWIDTH_IN_NON_HT are CBW20, CBW40, CBW80, CBW160, and CBW80+80.
-If present, this parameter is used to modify the first 7 bits of the scrambling sequence to indicate the bandwidth of the non-HT duplicate PPDU.
+If present, the allowed values for CH_BANDWIDTH_IN_NON_HT are CBW20, CBW40, CBW80, CBW160, CBW80+80, and CBW320.
+If present, this parameter is used to modify the first 7 bits of the scrambling sequence and B7 of the SERVICE field for CBW320, to indicate the bandwidth of the non-HT duplicate PPDU.

 NOTE—The CH_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a non-VHT STA.
 The CH_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a VHT STA to a non-VHT STA.
 See 10.6.12 (Channel Width in non-HT and non-HT duplicate PPDUs).